Advanced Functional Programming TDA342/DIT260 (Online Exam)

 > show $ If (LitB False) (LitI 2) (LitI 2 :+: LitI 1736) "if False then 2 else 2 + 1736"

-as follows.> import Test.QuickCheck > generate (arbitrary :: Gen Expr) if (if True + True then if -22 then False else False else -8 + -20) == True then 16 else -13 == (False == -6) + 4 + (if False then -19 else True)
+- You can randomly generate terms of type - Expras follows.- > import Test.QuickCheck > generate (arbitrary :: Gen Expr) if (if True + True then if -22 then False else False else -8 + -20) == True then 16 else -13 == (False == -6) + 4 + (if False then -19 else True) - The output that you get when running - generate (arbitrary :: Gen Expr)surely varies due to the randomness used by QuickCheck.

 In this exercise, your goal is to extend the EDSL to work with lists.
 So, we

-extend the EDSL with two new constructors (Nil
+extend the EDSL with two new constructors (Nil and Cons) as follows.

 data Expr where LitI :: Int -> Expr LitB :: Bool -> Expr (:+:) :: Expr -> Expr -> Expr (:==:) :: Expr -> Expr -> Expr If :: Expr -> Expr -> Expr -> Expr Nil :: Expr -- new Cons :: Expr -> Expr -> Expr -- new